 What to Expect with Corrective Jaw Surgery

-Dr. Poupard performs corrective jaw surgery procedures locally at Mid-Michigan Medical Center, where you will receive attentive care throughout your experience.
+Drs.
+Poupard and Afshar perform corrective jaw surgery procedures locally at Mid-Michigan Medical Center, where you will receive attentive care throughout your experience.
 You will sleep through the entire surgery under general anesthesia.
 The process takes about three hours for each jaw, and patients usually stay overnight and leave the hospital the next day.